-Project Description Status Development of a Currently uMgungundlovu products are packaged and loaded in Envisioned Logistical Platform Durban for trips to Johannesburg; this represents as waste of fuel and increased costs; a logistical platform should be established north of PMB Dedicated, Large Designated stop for trucks using the N3 Durban-Gauteng Envisioned Scale Truck Stops corridor High Speed Train High speed train, as part of the development of the Durban-Free Planned between Durban and State- Johannesburg Corridor Johannesburg Further expansion of Revamp and expansion of existing airport to make it more Planned Pietermaritzburg accessible and attractive to use for both business and leisure Airport (22, 2212)
+Project Description Status Development of a Currently uMgungundlovu products are packaged and loaded in Envisioned Logistical Platform Durban for trips to Johannesburg; this represents as waste of fuel and increased costs; a logistical platform should be established north of PMB Dedicated, Large Designated stop for trucks using the N3 Durban-Gauteng Envisioned Scale Truck Stops corridor High Speed Train High speed train, as part of the development of the Durban-Free Planned between Durban and State- Johannesburg Corridor Johannesburg Further expansion of Revamp and expansion of existing airport to make it more Planned Pietermaritzburg accessible and attractive to use for both business and leisure Airport antified by the department of Francis Payelannest and Tayling (Course IDD 2012)

-Catalytic projects already identified by the department of Economic Development and Tourism (Source: IDP, 2013)
+Catalytic projects already identified by the department of Economic Development and Tourism (Source: IDP , 2013)

-7.2 HIGH-PRIORITY FOCUS AREAS 7.2.1 AGRICULTURAL & LOGISTICS PLATFORM
+7.2.1 AGRICULTURAL & LOGISTICS PLATFORM

 As per the IDP (2014), a logistics platform is already envisioned for the north of Pietermaritzburg.
 Consideration must also be given to the proposed inland port at Cato Ridge.
 While this falls outside of Msunduzi, the municipality can still reap the benefits of interfacing with such a platform, due to the likely need for support services from nearby major urban centres (e.g. logistical or hospitality related).
-The platform at Cato Ridge could be viewed as the primary road-to-rail intermodal facility, while a secondary platform could be located north of Pietermaritzburg for roadbased freight.
+The platform at Cato Ridge could be viewed as the primary road-to-rail intermodal facility, while a secondary platform could be located north of Pietermaritzburg for road-based freight.